miklevin/MikeLev.in/_posts/2023-03-10-my-personal-seo-to-ai-via-foss-on-lpvg-transition-plan.md

 headline: "Transitioning from SEO to AI: My Plan for a Hardware and Vendor-Independent Computing Environment"
 description: This blog post outlines a plan for transitioning from SEO to AI via FOSS on LPvg.
 I will be familiarizing readers with Moz's products and teaching them how to use tools like Vim and JupyterLab to create a nomadic computing environment that is hardware and vendor independent.
 I will provide a prescribed, vetted, and proven process to become more technical and free of Google, Microsoft, and other paid services.
 keywords: SEO, AI, FOSS, LPvg, Moz, Vim, JupyterLab, Python, Linux, Automation, Data Visualization, Data Tables, Git, Writing, Sharing, Code, Nomadic Computing, Hardware, Vendor, Independent, Processes, End-to-End, Journal
-categories: seo, vim, ai, git, lpvg, vendor, jupyter, linux, python
+categories: jupyter, vendor, seo, python, lpvg, git, linux, ai, vim
 permalink: /blog/my-personal-seo-to-ai-via-foss-on-lpvg-transition-plan/
 layout: post
 ---